tav-web-app-development/Todo-List/README.md

 1. Clone this repo to your machine, `cd` into the cloned directory, and run `npm create vite@latest .` to install React
 1. Put Visual Studio Code into Full Screen mode (press F11 on the keyboard or go to View > Appearance > Full Screen)
-1. It will have an input element for finding tasks
+1. It will have an input element for finding tasks matching the inputed string
    1. Only matching tasks should be shown when text is entered into the input
 1. It will have a checkbox input that when checked will hide all completed tasks
    1. Completed tasks should be crossed out when shown